fhalamos/paris-agreement-topic-modelling/Readme.md

-# Comparing twitter data and surveys data: a topic modelling approach
+# Comparing twitter data and surveys data: a topic modeling and sentiment analysis approach
 by Felipe Alamos and Bhargavi Ganesh